danicat/pacgo/README.md

 We are going to start by laying the ground a skeleton of what a game program looks like.

-Pick a directory to be your work dir (ie: `tutorial` under your home folder) and create a file called `main.go` with the content below.
+Pick a directory to be your work dir (e.g., `tutorial` under your home folder) and create a file called `main.go` with the content below.

-Note: alternatively you can just clone this repository and edit the `main.go` file on its root.
+Note: Alternatively you can just clone this repository and edit the `main.go` file on its root.

 ```go
 package main